Bosssohio/Setup-Extractor/README.md

     * Make sure the names of the resources match the names used in the code (e.g., `ZipResourceName`, `UninstallerResourceName`).
     * Modify the `embeddedFileResourceNames` array to include the names of the zip files you want to install.
 6.  **Build and Run:**
     * Build your project.
-The resulting `SuperInstaller.exe` will be in your `bin\Debug` or `bin\Release` directory.
-Running `SuperInstaller.exe` will generate the `Installer.exe`.
+The resulting `Installer.exe` will be in your `bin\Debug` or `bin\Release` directory.
+This `Installer.exe` is self-contained and ready to distribute.
-    * The generated `Installer.exe` will be in the directory specified during the installation process.

 ## Important Considerations

-* **SuperInstaller.exe vs. Installer.exe:**
-    * `SuperInstaller.exe`: This is the application you build from your Visual Studio project.
-Its purpose is to *generate* the `Installer.exe`.
-You distribute `SuperInstaller.exe` to create your installers.
-    * `Installer.exe`: This is the application that `SuperInstaller.exe` creates.
-It's the installer that your *users* will run to install your application.
-It contains the embedded ZIP archive and the installation logic.
+* **Self-Contained Installer:** The `Installer.exe` that is generated is self-contained.
+It does not require any other executable to run.
 * **Error Handling:** The code includes basic error handling, but you may want to add more robust error logging and user feedback.
 * **Uninstaller Code:** The uninstaller code is generated dynamically.
 Ensure that it correctly removes all installed files and directories.
 * **Resource Management:** Properly manage the embedded resources to avoid memory issues.